KenOafallasDLSU/CSARCH2-DirectCacheSimulator/README.md

 `J <name>` marks the end of a loop block. <name> is a case sensitive identifier to associate with a LOOP command.
 All commands and addresses between the LOOP command and the J command will be looped.
 Loops can be nested, and can involve RANGE commands.
 LOOP commands are closed with J commands in a last in-first out method similar to typical loops in Java.

+> Errors in flow syntax will break the flow at the site of error, potentially preserving flow before the error

 ### ***Simulation Parameters***

 Cache Size, Main Memory Size and Block Size are ***positive Decimal integers***